orwashams/better-auth-svelte-demo/README.md

 - Edit cell.
 - Clear cell.

-## Used Library or Will be Used (for now)
+## Used Tech or Will be Used (for now)

+- SvelteKit
-- shadcn
+- shadcn-svelte
-- tanstack tale
+- tanstack table
-- clerk
+- better-auth
 - drizzle
 - turso
 - sqlite (libsql)
-- will be using framer motion
+- will be using svelte motion